Pills 'n' Thrills and Bellyaches: Composition and lyrics

 "Loose Fit" is the result of jamming between Paul Ryder and Oakenfold; the song describes how one approaches life.
 In addition to this, some of the lyrics talk about the Gulf War and its events being reported on TV.
-"Grandbag's Funeral" is centered around a guitar riff, reminiscent of the one heard in "Diamond Dogs" (1974) by David Bowie.
+"Grandbag's Funeral" is centred around a guitar riff, reminiscent of the one heard in "Diamond Dogs" (1974) by David Bowie.
 "Dennis and Lois" is named after a couple the band befriended upon visiting New York City for the first time.
 It includes a reference to The Profession of Violence by John Pearson, a book about the Kray twins.
 The music was influenced by "Superstition" (1972) by Stevie Wonder.
 "Bob's Yer Uncle" is about dirty talking during sex, the music of which was influenced by the theme song to Daktari, according to Ryder.
-It includes a line from "Why Did You Do It" (1975) by Stertch, and samples a clarinet part from a Michael Nyman composition.
+It includes a line from "Why Did You Do It?"
+(1975) by Stretch and samples a clarinet part from a Michael Nyman composition.
 The track originally had extracts from The Exorcist (1973) and numerous pornographic films that were removed before the album was released.

 Kongos' "Step On" is a protest song that deals with white people's appropriation of land in Africa.
 Happy Mondays' version opens with an Italo house piano, followed by a funk shuffle.
 Shaun Ryder ad-libbed various lines, such as "Call the cops" and "You're twisting my melon man".
 The former was a catchphrase of a Haçienda patron, while the latter was taken from a line of dialogue in Man on the Edge, a documentary about Steve McQueen.
 Ryder had guessed some of the lyrics as he did not have a lyric sheet in front of him, which he re-recorded after learning what they were.
 "Holiday" incorporates a portion of "Sweet Jane" (1973) by the Velvet Underground, as well as "A Lover's Holiday" (1980) by Change.
 Ryder wrote the song about issues he faced when dealing with customs officers.
-For "Harmony", Ryder attempt to get Whelan to sing the track, in the same manner that the Beatles would get their drummer Ringo Starr to sing a song.
+For "Harmony", Ryder attempted to get Whelan to sing the track in the same manner that the Beatles would get their drummer Ringo Starr to sing a song.
 The song describes being high on the rave drug ecstasy.
 It lifts a lyric from "I'd Like to Teach the World to Sing (In Perfect Harmony)" (1971) by the New Seekers.